 - Apply a compliance label to the product.

 The difficulty for suppliers is to correctly identify the applicable standards and there are many of them.
-The safest approach is to consult a NATA accredited test laboratory like EMC Technologies.
+The safest approach is to consult a NATA accredited test laboratory-like EMC Technologies.

 EMC Technologies is the largest and most experienced EMI/EMC/EMR and Safety testing facility with offices in Sydney, Melbourne, and New Zealand.
 EMC Technologies is NATA accredited (National Association of Testing Authorities, Australia).

-EMC Compliance testing
+EMC Compliance testing – What is EMC Testing

 The ACMA database lists applicable standards for Australia and NZ.
 There are different standards for different products and too complex and comprehensive to list in this post.